 - Go to the “Compatibility” tab and click on “Run this program in compatibility mode for:” and then select “Windows 8”.
-Tick the box for “Run this program as an Administrator” as well and the click on “OK”
+Tick the box for “Run this program as an Administrator” as well and then click on “OK.”

-- Once all of the above steps have been performed, try to check if the GeForce Experience Something Went Wronge error has been fixed.
+- Once all the above steps have been performed, check if the GeForce Experience Something Went Wrong error has been fixed.

-Getting the NVIDIA GeForce Experience “Something went wrong.
-Try Restarting GeForce Experience” might be frustrating especially if you’re just trying to use your computer to relax.
-However, there’s no need to stress out over this as the troubleshooting methods to fix this issue is fairly easy to perform.
+Getting the NVIDIA GeForce Experience, “Something went wrong.
+Try Restarting GeForce Experience,” might be frustrating, especially if you’re trying to use your computer to relax.
+However, there’s no need to stress this as the troubleshooting methods to fix this issue are relatively easy.